 \subsubsection{Model architecture}

-\paragraph{VQ-VAE architectures} The VQ-VAE-audio (respectively VQ-VAE-visual) architecture is symmetrical with respect to the encoder and the decoder, with three 1D (respectively 2D) convolution for the encoder or transposed convolution for the decoder layers on the frequency axis and a residual convolution layer.
+\paragraph{VQ-VAE architectures} The VQ-VAE-A (respectively VQ-VAE-V) architecture is symmetrical concerning the encoder and the decoder, with three 1D (respectively 2D) convolution for the encoder or transposed convolution for the decoder layers and a residual convolution layer.
 The VQ-VAE models process each frame independently with no time dependency.
-For each speech power spectrogram frame of size $D=513$, the VQ-VAE-audio encoder compresses it into a discrete latent vector (a column of $\xaq$) of size $D'=64$.
-For each image frame of size $(H=96, W=96, C=3)$, the VQ-VAE-visual encoder compresses it into a discrete latent vector of size $(H'=24, W'=24)$.
-The VQ-VAE-audio and the VQ-VAE-visual codebooks contain, respectively, $k_a=256$ and $k_v=512$ codes of dimension $e_a=8$ and $e_v=4$.
-Such a low dimension is chosen to increase the use of the different codes in the codebook \cite{yuvector}.
+For each speech power spectrogram frame of size $D=513$, the VQ-VAE-A encoder compresses it into a discrete latent vector (a column of $\xaq$) of size $D'=64$.
+For each image frame of size $(H=96, W=96, C=3)$, the VQ-VAE-V encoder compresses it into a discrete latent representation of size $(H'=24, W'=24)$.
+The VQ-VAE-A and the VQ-VAE-V codebooks contain, respectively, $k_a=256$ and $k_v=512$ codes of dimension $e_a=8$ and $e_v=4$.
+Such a low dimension is chosen to increase the use of the different codes in the codebook \citep{yuvector}.